Organ On Chip Definition

 The organ-on-chip market consists of sales of organs-on-chips by entities (organizations, sole traders and partnerships) that manufacture organs-on-chips used for drug development, toxicity testing, and personalized medicine research.
 Organs-on-chips (OOCs) are small plastic devices with biocompatible microfluidic chambers containing multiple live human cells in a 3D culture that simulate key physiological functions of body organs.
 Organs-on-chips that mimic the organ level physiology of humans are a promising alternative to animal models.

 OOCs are considered to be more relevant and accurate than animal models or cell cultures in drug discovery and development.
 However, the cost of these chips and redesigning steps to suit mass production are high.
 High production costs are restraining the OOC market growth as expensive redesigning process might be a burden for the relatively small companies involved.
 Furthermore, the conceptual designing of bioreactors, pumps for perfusion of cell culture medium, maintenance of cell environment, mechanical stimuli, and implementing cell analysis methods are all complex and require additional costs.
 The cost incurred in the production upscaling might also reflect on the price of the chip making it unaffordable for pharmaceutical companies.
 Creating an OOC is also not a simple process and the challenges that need to overcome in the process include reproducing the architectural complexity of the human tissues and organs on a device in a miniaturized fashion, and linking and arranging them in the right format for the interconnected systems to recapitulate the human tissue/organ interactions.
 Additionally, most companies in the pharmaceuticals industry will have to switch from polydimethylsiloxane (PDMS) prototyping and small-series to large-scale production in other materials (glass, polymer injection moulding) that will increase the expenditure and is likely to slow down the growth of OOC companies.

 Developments In The Testing Of Human Organs-On-Chips

-Opportunities And Recommendations In The Organ-On-Chip Market
+Opportunities And Recommendations In The Organ On Chip

-By Organ Type -
+By Organ –

 - a) Lung-On-Chip

-- c) Heart-On-Chip
+- b) Heart-On-Chip

-- d) Liver-On-Chip
+- c) Liver-On-Chip

-- e) Intestine-On-Chip
+- d) Intestine-On-Chip

-- f) Kidney-On-Chip
+- e) Kidney-On-Chip

-- g) Skin-On-Chip
+- f) Skin-On-Chip

-- h) Blood-Brain-Barrier-On-Chip
+- g) Blood-Brain-Barrier-On-Chip

-- i) Other Organ Models
+- h) Other Organ Models

 - a) Toxicology Research